MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Experiments

 All experiments were run on a single NVIDIA A100 GPU.
 We used the Huggingface transformers and dataset libraries\footnote{https://huggingface.co/} to implement and train all of our models.
-Each model was fine-tuned three times for four epochs, with different three different random seeds and report the mean of all runs.
-All hyperparameters are listed in Table~\ref{tab:params}.
-The reported results were run on the validation sets of all GLUE tasks.
+Each model was fine-tuned three times with three different random seeds for four epochs.
+We report the mean of all runs and use the validation sets of all GLUE tasks for evaluation.
+Experimenting with different values for $k$ (the number of the considered layers), we found that $k=3$ works best (see Appendix \ref{subsec:choiceofk}).
+All others hyperparameters are listed in Table~\ref{tab:params}.